Wildfires in Spain burn ten times more land than last year

 Eight people, including an Irish missionary and a 3-year-old child, are missing after armed men stormed a well-known orphanage near Haiti’s capital, according to authorities and aid officials.

 The attack happened early Sunday at the Saint-Hélène orphanage in Kenscoff, an area now under gang control.
-The facility, which cares for over 240 children, is run by the international charity Nos Petits Frères et Sœurs.
+The facility, which cares for more than 240 children, is run by the international charity Nos Petits Frères et Sœurs.

-Among those kidnapped is Gena Heraty, an Irish national who has worked in Haiti for over 30 years, focusing on children and adults with special needs.
+Among those kidnapped is Gena Heraty, an Irish national who has worked in Haiti for more than 30 years, focusing on children and adults with special needs.
 Heraty’s family said they were “absolutely devastated” and described the situation as “deeply worrying.”

 Haitian authorities and UNICEF are now relocating children and staff to safer locations.